advanced-security/gh-code-scanning/README.md

 # gh-code-scanning

-A GitHub CLI extension to bulk-enable GitHub Code-Scanning!
+A GitHub CLI extension for GitHub Code-Scanning!

 ### Dependencies